 As we cruised North the sun began to set, giving us a magnificent show out the window.
 We pulled in for our first fuel stop.

 Our first The snag was when we pulled out of the gas station.
 This one was a bit more worrying.
 As the sun sank below the horizon, we suddenly became aware of the lack of heat coming from the vents.
 Luckily, we had heated seats and our heavy coats, only our toes were suffering the cold!
-My Dad sent a text off to my uncle, who happens to be a mechanic for a Chrysler-Dodge dealership, to try and trouble shoot the problem.
-It came down to either a fuse, or a little door inside the dashboard was stuck.
+My Dad sent a text off to my uncle, who happens to be a mechanic for a Chrysler-Dodge dealership, to try and troubleshoot the problem.
+It came down to either a fuse or a little door inside the dashboard that was stuck.
 Since all the other electronics worked, the likely culprit was the door in the dash.
 The only solution was to give the dash a few smacks to try and break it lose.
-We gave it a few tries, but to no avail.
-We only had a few hours left driving before our dinner stop in Perry Sound, and decided we’d have a better look then.
+We gave it a few tries but to no avail.
+We only had a few hours left driving before our dinner stop in Perry Sound and decided we’d have a better look then.

 The rest of the drive to Sudbury was an uneventful one.
 We were both tired from the long day and enjoyed the company of an oldies playlist I had on my iPod.
 We rolled into town through the bare streets and quickly found a hotel with a parking lot large enough to park the Airstream.
 We checked in and were off to bed.